Retail

 What is retail?

-Retail: Individual customer requirements call for high-performance logistics
+Retail: individual customer requirements demand high-performance logistics

-proLogistik explains the term "retail" and shows you, in the context of intralogistics, what changes this inevitably entails.
+proLogistik explains the term "retail" and shows you in the context of intralogistics what changes this inevitably entails.

-Definition: Retail as a generic term for retail trade
+Definition: retail as a generic term

 • Picking for the respective point of sale (POS)

-• Storage independent of the warehousing system
+• Storage independent of the storage system

 • Quality assurance as part of the fulfillment service process

-• Assembly according to customer specifications
+• Packaging according to customer specifications

-Retail and intralogistics: How exactly do they fit together?
+Retail and intralogistics: how exactly do they fit together?

 An example from e-commerce illustrates the practical significance of this:

-Value added services in the retail segment: the special extra for every retailer
+Value-added services in the retail segment: the special extra for every retailer

 Images: